Group Handover for Drone Base Stations: Introduction

 \item As the \textit{s-BS} shares the group secret information with the \textit{t-BS}.
 By using this function, the \textit{t-BS} can authenticate UEs easily in the group handover phase.
 The authentication can be accomplished as a group.
 Thanks to having a private function, there is no phase for the control packet transmissions of data between BSs.
 While the \textit{s-BS} sends data for each UE to the \textit{t-BS} in 3GPP Release 16\cite{3GPP501}, no data-sharing between BSs is required in our proposed method.
 Therefore, in our proposed method, the number of control packet transmissions between BSs is zero.

 \item In all authentication solutions for mobile networks, UE must have a private key.
-In the proposed method, we recommend that UE turns the private key into a public key with an elliptic curve multiplication operation for handover operation.
+In the proposed method, {it is} recommend that UE turns the private key into a public key with {a powering operation in the elliptic curve group} for handover operation.
 Handover operation is carried out when the \textit{t-BS} verify the public key.
-These private keys must be distributed before authentication for each UE.
+These private keys must be distributed {to UEs} before authentication.
 In the proposed method, it is possible to use a subscription permanent identifier (SUPI) belonging to each UE as a private key.
-This solution eliminates the need for private key distribution before authentication.
+This solution eliminates the need for private key distribution before authentication. \end{itemize}